 Saving or investing - Which is best for long-term savings?

-With interest rates at over 5%, it’s not surprising that people are currently questioning whether investing is worth the risk, given they can now get decent, what seem like risk-free returns by putting their money in a savings account or cash ISA.
+So it's not surprising that people are still questioning whether investing is worth the risk, given they can get decent, what seem like risk-free returns by putting their money in a savings account or cash ISA.

 But while having some money in cash savings is a good idea for short-term needs and emergencies, it may not necessarily be the best choice for money you’ll need longer term, for example for your retirement.